meom-group/eophis/docs/source/usage.rst

           - msk -> M_IN_2

+* A second solution is to make the geoscientific model read the ``eophis_nml`` file.
+The latter contains the correspondence between field names and OASIS aliases in Fortran namelist format, as well as other useful information coming from Tunnel definition.
+Those are expected to help automate the configuration of OASIS:

+.. code-block :: bash

+    cat eophis_nml
+    &nameophis_nb
+        nb_var = 5
+    /

+    &nameophis_var
+        cpl_aliases = 'E_OUT_0', 'E_IN_0', 'E_OUT_1', 'E_IN_1', 'E_OUT_2'
+        cpl_ins = .false., .true., .false., .true., .false. cpl_lvls = 1, 1, 3, 3, 1
+        cpl_names = 'sst', 'sst_var', 'svt', 'svt_var', 'msk'
+    /

-* A second solution is to specify user-defined aliases corresponding to those used in the physical code.
+* A last solution is to specify user-defined aliases corresponding to those used in the geophysical code.
 This can be done with two optional Tunnel arguments ``geo_aliases`` and ``py_aliases``.
 Both are dictionnaries that associate an alias to the fields names defined in Tunnel for the Earth side and the Model side, respectively.
 For example:

 ::